Monthly Archives: July 2018

 Joseph Losey (1963)

 Tony (James Fox), a rich young bachelor, has recently moved into a new home – a big house in London SW3 – and employs Barrett (Dirk Bogarde), a self-described ‘gentleman’s gentleman’, as his valet.
-The two men get on well from the start though Tony’s well-bred girlfriend Susan (Wendy Craig) takes an immediate dislike – snooty yet uneasy – to Barrett.
+The two men get on well from the start though Tony’s well-bred girlfriend Susan (Wendy Craig) takes an immediate dislike – she’s snooty yet uneasy – to Barrett.
 The latter persuades Tony that extra domestic help is needed in the Chelsea mansion and brings Vera (Sarah Miles), supposedly Barrett’s sister, into the household.
 Vera is actually Barrett’s lover; she seduces Tony and starts sleeping with him too.
 When Susan and Tony return unexpectedly early one night, they discover Barrett and Vera in Tony’s bed.
 Tony angrily chucks them both out into the street but not before Barrett has revealed to Susan that Tony has had sex with Vera.
 When they next see each other, in a nearby pub, Barrett pleads for another chance and Tony relents.
 The rift between him and Susan means the two men have the place to themselves for a time, with Barrett increasingly dominant and Tony increasingly dissipated and dependent on him.
 The end of The Servant sees Susan, in spite of a last ditch attempt to salvage her relationship with Tony, vanquished and leaving the house, Vera back in residence there, and the exchange of master-servant roles between Tony and Barrett complete.

 Although Harold Pinter’s screenplay is adapted from Robin Maugham’s 1948 novella (of the same name), the set-up and confrontations of The Servant suggest a Pinter original – the newcomer who threatens the established domestic order, the sexual (in this case, sexually ambiguous) power games.
 Besides, with so much of the action occurring in a single location, it’s easy to think the piece began life in the theatre.
 The film is stronger when Pinter, rather than Joseph Losey, seems to be the chief author.
 As a socially acute drama of possession, it’s compelling and richly entertaining.
 Details in the opening scenes – Barrett literally pushes at an open door on his first entry to the house, where he finds Tony asleep – are symbolic and predictive but with a reasonably light touch.
 In the closing stages, when the balance shifts into baroque class critique more typical of Losey, The Servant becomes obvious and turgid.
 The finale of the orgy chez Tony, involving a collection of mannequin-like women as well as Vera and, on the margins, Susan, goes on too long.
 But not long enough to do much damage to the film as a whole.
 Accident (1967) and The Go-Between (1971) followed but this is the best of the three collaborations between Losey and Pinter.